Which screw do I need?

 These screws are manufactured with no head enabling them to be fully driven into threaded holes.

-One thing to consider is that often the same screw types have different names or different written descriptions, so if you are in any doubt, please contact us and our sales team will be able to explain in more detail.
+One thing to consider is that often the same screw types have different names or different written descriptions.
+Therefore, if you are in any doubt, please contact us and our sales team will be able to explain in more detail.